Career Rehab: When and why you need one [Book Review]

 Boundaries and Dreams

-Chapters 12-16 talk about your commitment to work and how important it is to find work-life balance.
+Chapters 12-16 talk about your commitment to work and how important it is to find a work-life balance.
 Kanika shares different ways to use technology to boost productivity while avoiding working too much.

 Putting yourself first is a huge step.
 One example of that is putting a value on your commute and how it affects your work and home life.